zzzprojects/learn-orm/tutorials/net-5/preview-8.md

 ### Assembly load diagnostics added to event pipe

 The assembly load information is added to the event pipe.
-You can think of this as a replacement to the [Fusion Log Viewer](https://docs.microsoft.com/en-us/dotnet/framework/tools/fuslogvw-exe-assembly-binding-log-viewer).
+You can think of this as a replacement for the [Fusion Log Viewer](https://docs.microsoft.com/en-us/dotnet/framework/tools/fuslogvw-exe-assembly-binding-log-viewer).
 You can now use dotnet-trace to collect this information, using the following command:

 ```csharp
 dotnet-trace collect --providers Microsoft-Windows-DotNETRuntime:4:4 --process-id [process ID]